michaelmelita1/11CamMin/README.md

-# 11CamMin SingleLens
+# 11CamMin

 iPhone 11 Zoom and flip Controls

 ## Compatibility

-iPhone SE, 6s/Plus and 7 running iOS 13 or later
+iPhone SE to X running iOS 13 or later